telekom/sysrepo-plugin-interfaces/README.md

 This Sysrepo plugin is based on the `ietf-interfaces` YANG module which contains "a collection of YANG definitions for managing network interfaces".
 More information about the specific YANG module can be found in [RFC 7223: A YANG Data Model for Interface Management](https://datatracker.ietf.org/doc/html/rfc7223).

+Additionally, the plugin also supports DHCPv6 client configuration which is based on the `ietf-dhcpv6-client` YANG module and uses [ISC dhclient](https://kb.isc.org/docs/isc-dhcp-44-manual-pages-dhclient).
+The dhcpv6-client plugin is built as a separate plugin.

 ## Development

 Besides the usual C development environment, the following additional dependencies are required: